-According to the general insurance Code Governance Committee, general insurers only deny about 3 per cent of claims each year, and pay out an average of $124.6 million in claims to policyholders each working day.
-In 2015-16, insurers approved 3,361,016 claims from policyholders*.
+Subscribers to the General Insurance Code of Practice accepted 96.3 per cent of claims in 2015-2016, according to the Code Governance Committee.
+General insurers pay out about $142 million in claims on average each working day*.
 However, sometimes, the insurance company and the customer disagree on the insurer’s decision.

 Under Australian law, insurers are required to have in place two distinct complaints processes.
 One must be an internal complaints process within the insurance company and the other must be must be an external dispute resolution scheme that is independent from the insurer.
 This ensures that disputes between insurers and policyholders are resolved in a fair and straightforward fashion.